 To use a Knossos audio guide, download the app and tour before your visit, bring headphones and a charged phone, and play the commentary for each area as you reach it, following the app’s map.

-At the site, follow the app’s map and play the audio segment for each area as you reach it, the throne room, the central court, the royal apartments and so on, pausing and replaying as you like.
-Remember that an audio guide does not include entry, so buy your ticket separately, ideally a skip-the-line ticket online in advance to avoid the queue.
-With your ticket, your phone and headphones ready, you can explore the palace at your own pace with full commentary.
-The next section covers whether an audio guide is worth it.
+At the site, follow the app’s map and play the audio segment for each area as you reach it: the throne room, the central court, the royal apartments and so on.
+Pause and replay as you like, and skip stops that are closed for conservation.
+The offline map keeps you oriented even where the ruins are confusing, and the numbered stops guide a logical route that avoids backtracking.
+An audio guide does not include entry, so buy your ticket separately, ideally a skip-the-line ticket online in advance to avoid the queue in the sun.

 Is a Knossos audio guide worth it?